-- 1. Graduates having an ability to identify, analyze and solve engineering problems relating to mechanical systems together with allied engineering streams. - 2.
-Graduates will be able to build the nation, by imparting technological inputs and managerial skills to become Technocrats and Entrepreneurs. - 3.
-Graduates will be able to develop new concepts on various emerging fields and pursue advanced research.
+- 1. Graduates will develop ability to identify, analyse and solve engineering problems related to mechanical systems as well as other engineering streams. - 2.
+Graduates will be equipped with technological and managerial skills to become successful Technocrats and Entrepreneurs. - 3.
+Graduates will develop competency to undertake problems related to emerging fields/ thrust areas for pursuing research work.